chadbarlow/gt-data-bootcamp_project-03_streaming-services-dashboard/README.md

 Sunburst Chart

-To give you a breakdown of each platform by genre and sub-genre (including the number of movies each has as well) we present you with a sunburst chart.
-Click through and explore different options each platform has to offer!
-See if maybe a specific niche genre that you are interested in is represented by any platform on our dashboard.
+To give you a breakdown of the platforms by genre and sub-genre (including the number of movies each has as well) we present you with a sunburst chart.
+Click through and explore different options of each platform!
+See if maybe a specific niche genre that you are interested in is represented and by which service.
+But be careful, those sunburst charts can be quite addictive!

 screenshot